 We bought some groceries at the mall, stuff we’ll bring over to the next day for our next tour.
-Breads, instant meals, and a handful of snacks.
-The sky was still in downpour when we left.
+Pieces of bread, instant meals, and a handful of snacks.
+The sky was still in the downpour when we left.
 Our last destination was where we had our dinner, Jack’s Ridge.
 It’s a restaurant on the slope of the mountain.
 The city lights can be overlooked on the other side of the facade.
 Good food.
 Reasonable price.

 My friends and I had to wake up before the sun shows up.
 We did not do that, as we were not yet tired of sleeping.
 I don’t remember taking a bath that morning.
 I think most of us didn’t.
 We’re off to a whole day of swimming in natural waters some of us had no trouble not being fresh in the morning road.
 Four rides.
 A tricycle, a jeepney, a roro from Davao City to the island, and our car service to the resort in Samal.
 We did not waste any more time, we started the tour early.
 Thank goodness this time we had a large boat, with its own comfort room, we can stand up, heck, we can dance on the boat, do cartwheels and pyramids(ok, too much).
 After a session of applying bottles of sunblocks, our boat finally started to move.